kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 ### Upper City

-Carth/Bastila talk to you: 1,1,1,1 | 2
+- Carth/Bastila talk to you: 1,1,1,1 | 2
-} Add Bastila when exiting the apartment
+- Exit apartment; *Party: Add Bastila when prompted*
-Twi'lek accosts you
+- Twi'lek accosts you
-Transit Back to Javyar's Cantina
+- Transit Back to Javyar's Cantina
-Activate Solo Mode
+- Activate Solo Mode
-Run into the cantina until Canderous accosts you
+- Run into the cantina until Canderous accosts you
-Swap to Bastila
-> Level MC to 4: Str to 19, TI to 7
+- `Level MC to 4: Str to 19, TI to 7`
-> Level Bastila to 4: Dex to 19, Save Skills, Burst of Speed } Equip Nerve Enhancement Package to MC
+- `Level Bastila to 4: Cha to 16, Save Skills, Burst of Speed`
+- *Equip MC: Nerve Enhancement Package*
+- *In Options -> Gameplay, turn Auto-Level ON so party members will automatically level*
-Exit the cantina
+- Exit the cantina with Bastila
-*In this section, use Bastila with Burst of Speed for faster movement* Enter Upper City North
+- ***Whenever possible, use Bastila with Burst of Speed for faster movement***
+- Enter Upper City North
-Activate Solo Mode to leave MC at elevator
+- Activate Solo Mode to leave MC at elevator
-Go to Droid Shop
+- Run with Bastila to Droid Shop
-Talk to Janice Nall: 2,2,1 (-4 DSP; 52)
+- Talk to Janice Nall: 2,2,1 (-4 DSP; 52)
-} Add T3 to party
+- *Party: Add T3 when prompted*
-Deactivate Solo Mode
+- Deactivate Solo Mode
-Swap to Bastila and click on elevator
+- Swap to Bastila and click on elevator
   - Mash conversation
   - This warps all party members to the elevator
-Unlock Sith Base with T3
+- Unlock Sith Base with T3
-} Swap Bastila for Zaalbar
+- *Party: Remove Bastila, Add Zaalbar*
-} Adrenal Strength on MC and Zaalbar
+- *Stims: Adrenal Strength on MC and Zaalbar*
-Enter Sith Base
+- Enter Sith Base

-**Sith Base:**
+### Sith Base

-Secretary accosts you: 2,1
+- Secretary accosts you: 2,1
-Activate Solo Mode
+- Activate Solo Mode
-As MC, click on door at far end of first hallway
+- As MC, click on door at far end of first hallway
-As T3, hack the desk console to kill Sith soldiers: 1,1,2,2,2,8,3 (-3; 5 Spikes) Deactivate Solo Mode
+- As T3, hack the desk console to kill Sith soldiers: 1,1,2,2,2,8,3 (-3; 5 Spikes)
+- Deactivate Solo Mode
-Kill two patrol droids near force cages
+- Kill two patrol droids near force cages
-Rescue the Duros by hitting the first, third, and fifth wall switches (+2 LSP; 54) Kill patrol droid in next hallway
+- Rescue the Duros by hitting the first, third, and fifth wall switches (+2 LSP; 54)
+- Kill patrol droid in next hallway
-Loot footlocker in barracks for Sith passcard
+- Loot footlocker in barracks for Sith passcard
-Open door to Assault Droid fight:
+- Open door to Assault Droid fight:
   - Use Concussion Grenade on Assault Droid with whoever opened the door
-- MC: Flurry
+  - MC: Flurry on Assault Droid
-- Zaalbar: Improved Power Strike
+  - Zaalbar: Improved Power Strike on Assault Droid
-- T3: Use Shield Disruptor on blaster turrets; 2 hits are enough to kill one turret Enter the elevator
+  - T3: Use Shield Disruptor on blaster turrets; 2 hits are enough to kill one turret
-> Auto-Level T3/Zaalbar to heal if needed
+- Enter the elevator
-Sith Governor fight:
+- Sith Governor fight:
   - MC: Poison Grenade, then Flurry
   - T3: Stun Ray x4
   - Zaalbar: Sonic Grenade, then Improved Power Strike
+  - Make sure T3 keeps up with the Stun Ray until the Governor is stunned
-- Once Sith Governor is stunned, you can switch T3 to Shield Disruptors if you need extra damage to kill him.
+  - Once the Governor is stunned, T3 can use Shield Disruptors if you need extra damage to kill him
-Loot both strongboxes and Sith Governor's corpse for Launch Codes (+500 Credits; +3 Spikes; 8 Spikes total) Exit the Sith Base
+- Loot both strongboxes and Sith Governor's corpse for Launch Codes (+500 Credits; +3 Spikes; 8 Spikes total)

-**Leaving Taris:**
+- Exit the Sith Base

+### Leaving Taris

-} Remove Zaalbar and T3, add Bastila
+- *Party: Remove Zaalbar and T3, add Bastila*
-Move with Bastila (and Force Speed) to Lower City Elevator and open door } Remove Bastila
+- Move with Bastila (and Burst of Speed) to Lower City Elevator and open door
+- *Party: Remove Bastila*
-Enter the Lower City, then enter Javyar's Cantina
+- Enter the Lower City, then enter Javyar's Cantina
-Talk to Canderous: 2
+- Talk to Canderous: 2
-Add T3 to party when prompted
+- *Party: Add T3 when prompted*
-Cool cutscenes
+- Cool cutscenes
-Take door on right and door immediately on left
+- Take door on right and door immediately on left
-Once in room with guards, switch to T3
+- Once in room with guards, switch to T3
-Hack security terminal with T3: 1,2,2,4,3 (-8; 0 Spikes)
+- Hack security terminal with T3: 1,2,2,4,3 (-8; 0 Spikes)
-Switch back to MC and enter the hangar
+- Switch back to MC and enter the hangar
-Calo/Davik fight:
+- Calo/Davik fight:
   - This fight ends if we get Calo to <50% Vitality
   - MC/Canderous: Frag Grenade x2 on Calo
   - T3: Shield Disruptor x2 on Calo
   - This fight is guaranteed to finish in 2 rounds
-Loot Davik's corpse for mad credits
+- Loot Davik's corpse for mad credits
-} Equip Clothes to MC (or unequip Combat Suit)
+- *Equip MC: Clothes or Nothing*
-Board the Ebon Hawk
+- Board the Ebon Hawk
-Watch cool cutscenes
+- Watch cool cutscenes
-Destroy the Sith fighters
+- Destroy the Sith fighters

-[section=Dantooine]
+## Dantooine

 **Jedi Enclave:**
 } Use Adrenal Alacrity if you have 3 or more